jvtroyen/Sitecore.UntrackedPages/README.md

 ## Why ##

-This feature was introduced in Sitecore 8.2, but it does not work with wildcards.
+This feature was introduced in Sitecore 8.2, but we want it available in 8.1 AND it does not work with wildcards.
-It would be impossible to maintain a list of api-controllers, so we opted to make something urselves.
+It would be impossible to maintain a list of api-controllers, and Sitecore-Support suggested we make a modified version ourselves.

 ## Compatibility ##